The mean number of $2$-torsion elements in the class groups of cubic orders: Introduction

 It is possible to determine the proportion of projective elements of $W_N(\Z_p)$ for each prime $p$; this was essentially achieved in~\cite[\S6]{MR3369305} for $N = 3$ and~\cite[\S6.1]{MR3782066} for $N \geq 3$.
 On the other hand, to apply Theorem~\ref{thm-main3} it is necessary to determine the proportion of projective elements of $W_N^0(\Z_p)$ \emph{having a specified $Q$-invariant}, and this appears to be intractable in general.
 Nonetheless, when $N = 3$, the condition of being projective is not too complicated, and the relevant $p$-adic integrals can be evaluated.
 We thus obtain the following result giving the average $2$-torsion in the ideal groups of cubic orders enumerated by discriminant:

-\begin{subtheorem}{theorem} \begin{theorem} When either totally real or complex irreducible cubic orders $\mc{O}$ are enumerated by the absolute values of their discriminants, the average $2$-torsion in the ideal group is equal to $\frac{\zeta(2)}{\zeta(4)}$. \end{theorem}
+\begin{subtheorem}{theorem} \begin{theorem} When either totally real or complex irreducible cubic orders $\mc{O}$ are enumerated by the absolute values of their discriminants, the average $2$-torsion in the ideal group is $\frac{\zeta(2)}{\zeta(4)}$. \end{theorem}

 We also simultaneously obtain the following variant of Theorem~\ref{thm-z2z3} for the family of cubic orders defined by binary cubic forms enumerated by height: